mitranim/jisp/readme.md

 [NYI] `command` doesn't automatically load the `register` module.

 Macro embedding-hoisting doesn't respect global scope, overwrites previously defined names.
 Not sure what to do about this; it might be a good thing, considering that macros are going to be more and more core to the language.

+Toplevel functions are embedded even if the variable is reassigned early and they're never called.

 ## Why Use It